platteronset/Discord-Infinite-Type/README.md

 - Be mindful of Discord's API rate limits to avoid potential restrictions or penalties.

 - This script uses the `concurrent.futures` module to send requests concurrently, improving efficiency.

----

-Feel free to customize this README file according to your project's specific requirements and add any additional information or instructions.